skmonjur/Seerah/index.md

                <h2>Dawah strategy at Makkah</h2>

 			   <ul>
-<p>In his book Safiur Rahman Mubarakpuri points out some of the hikmah of the way the Prophet pbuh and companions dealt with the opression</p>
+<p>In his book "When the Moon Split" Safiur Rahman Mubarakpuri points out some of the hikmah of the way the Prophet pbuh and companions dealt with the opression, however Allah knows the best</p>

 			   <li>The companions (Ra) were being trained to face the torture and punishment on the path of Allah</li>
 			   <li>They were able to endure due to their lack of attachment with the Duniya and eagerness for the bliss of Paradise</li>